Admissions representatives will be happy to direct you to the most appropriate person in the Division to answer your question.

 This exciting major immerses you in the field’s full range of possibilities and covers a spectrum of criminal justice topics—from lab-based forensics on blood and DNA samples to family violence and related systems of social services and support.
 Learn the fundamental principles needed in all criminal justice professions.

-You’ll be in the classroom with students as early as your first year and spend time every semester in field experiences to immerse yourself in the profession.
-This major allows you to qualify for a dual licensure endorsement in the state of Vermont: Choose a dual endorsement in Early Childhood (Pre-K–grade 3) and Elementary Education (grades K–6) or a dual endorsement in Early Childhood (birth–grade 3) and Elementary Education (grades K–6).
+You’ll be in the classroom with students as early as your first year, spending time every semester in field experiences to immerse yourself in the profession.
+This major allows you to qualify for a dual licensure endorsement in the state of Vermont, in both Early Childhood Education (birth–grade 3) and Elementary Education (grades K–6).

 Career-focused and experiential, this eminently practical and diverse major allows you to customize your psychology studies toward specific applications in the professional world.
 Not only will you learn major psychological concepts and techniques, you will also apply your understanding of human behavior to solve real-world problems in varied contexts.
 Upper level classes include professional and/or research internships to gain invaluable field experience.

-You’ll receive an unparalleled amount of hands-on experience working in a diverse range of teaching environments, including urban, small town and rural educational settings.
+You’ll receive an unparalleled amount of hands-on experience working in a diverse range of teaching environments, including urban, small town, and rural educational settings.
 Your course of study will depend on your subject matter of interest.
-You’ll graduate eligible for licensure for grades 7–12 in either English Language Arts or Social Studies in the state of Vermont.
+You’ll graduate eligible for Vermont state licensure for grades 7–12 in either English Language Arts or Social Studies.
 You will also have the option to apply for a middle-level endorsement for grades 5–9, with some additional coursework, adding value and marketability to your degree.

-Accredited by the Council on Social Work Education (CSWE), this ambitious and broad-based major is grounded in a social justice framework which will prepare you for change efforts with individuals, families, groups, communities and organizations.
-You will graduate with the professional knowledge, values and skills of generalist practice from a local to global perspective, along with 420-plus hours of direct field experience gained through your senior internship.
+Accredited by the Council on Social Work Education (CSWE), this ambitious and broad-based major is grounded in a social justice framework which will prepare you for change efforts with individuals, families, groups, communities, and organizations.
+You will graduate with the professional knowledge, values, and skills of generalist practice from a local to global perspective, along with over 400 hours of direct field experience gained through your senior internship.